omprakash8788/Country-flag-npm/README.md

-## a basic documentation specifically for the country flags feature in your npm package:
+## A basic documentation specifically for the country flags feature in your npm package:

 ## @omprakashkumar/country-flags-package